5

 instructional media design, you won't be alone since the degree program is ranked #98 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 For its 2024 ranking, College Factual looked at 5 schools in Connecticut to determine which ones were the best for instructional media design students pursuing a degree.
-Combined, these schools handed out 67 degrees in instructional media design to qualified students.
+When you put them all together, these colleges and universities awarded 88 degrees in instructional media design during the 2021-2022 academic year.

 What's on this page: * Degree-Level Rankings